ecmwf/ecflow/releng/imachination/k8s/README.md

 k8s/imachination.sh destroy    # delete the cluster
 ```

-The workspace, with the suites, their outputs and the checkpoint of the server, is left on the host.
+Both delete the workspace, with the suites and their outputs, and the checkpoint of the server, which live on
+volumes of the cluster.
+Copy out anything to keep first, with `sftp` or `kubectl cp`.